What you will learn:

-- The client develops a hash of the user’s password and discards the actual password.
+- The client develops a hash using John’s password and discards the actual password.

-- The client sends the username in plain text to the server it wants to access.
+- The client machine then sends John’s username in plain text to the server that John wants to access.

 - The server sends a challenge to the client.
 This challenge is a 16-byte random number.